-Data breaches are so common at the minute, with businesses being fined crazy for it.
+Data breaches are so common at the minute, with businesses being fined crazy for them.
 It’s a simple solution to a problem that many have.

-12. Marketing Errors
+19. Marketing Errors

 Marketing is a big part of your business, and you most likely don’t truly understand it.
 You will outsource to different businesses to get them to do the work for you, and often you won’t check the actual outcome of the campaign.

 If you’re just taking a back seat with yours, chances are you’re missing out on them.
-The biggest mistake that people make, is going through dodgy marketing businesses who are only there to make money.
+The biggest mistake that people make, is going through dodgy marketing businesses that are only there to make money.

-So many run dangerous campaigns, from spreading spammy looking links to private network blogs & running a TV advert with poor quality acting.
+So many run dangerous campaigns, from spreading spammy-looking links to private network blogs & running a TV advert with poor quality acting.

 Always take some time to understand the marketing technique that you’re using.
 Read up about it, and monitor the progress of the campaign.
 That’s better than just taking a backseat totally and allowing the company you’ve chosen to do it.

-13. The Dreaded Money Management
+20. The Dreaded Money Management